n1neb4ll/BrokenSalvagedMechs/README.md

 # BrokenSalvagedMechs
-BattleTech mod (using BTML) that makes mechs, that have been assembled by parts, appear in the mechbay completly broken.
+BattleTech mod (using BTML) that makes mechs, that have been assembled by parts, spawn in the mechbay completly broken.

 ## Requirements
 ** Warning: Uses the experimental BTML mod loader that might change, come here again to check for updates **